sean-garwood/sean-garwood/README.md

 - I am working through the Odin Project.
 - I will be focusing on back-end development for the time being.
 CCS is boring.
-- email: (replace the hyphen in my github username with an s)at gmail.
 - I sell Pokemon cards and retro/vintage games for fun.
 Feel free to check out the (very, very basic) [Mid-Atlantic Trading Cards landing page](https://matltc.com).

 <!---